LineageOS/android_device_xiaomi_jasmine_sprout/README.md

-This repository contains device configuration for Xiaomi MI 6X (wayne)
+This repository contains device configuration for Xiaomi Mi A2 (jasmine_sprout)

 Basic   | Spec Sheet
 -------:|:----------